NassimF/Independant-Study-Fall2024/CLIP implementation/README.md

 My execution of the code from https://github.com/revantteotia/clip-training

-The model was trained on MSCOCO and  zero-shot tested on CIFAR100 and ImageNet.
+The model was trained on MS-COCO and  zero-shot tested on CIFAR100 and ImageNet.

 * **Note:** The model performance is not yet good and suffers from overfitting on the training data.
-Since MSCOCO is small and not diverse enough, training on larger datasets can solve the issue.
+Since MS-COCO is small and not diverse enough, training on larger datasets can solve the issue.

 ---
 Demo result: